Studies

 Further education opportunities

-The Bachelor of Health Care degree gives you eligibility for Master's programmes in Finland and abroad.
-Once you have completed your Master's degree, you can apply for postgraduate studies for a doctorate.
-There are also options for continuing education.
+Your Bachelor of Health Care degree gives you many options for further studies.
+You can continue your learning in Finland or abroad.
+After your Master’s degree, you can also apply for doctoral studies.
+There are many ways to grow your skills.

 After graduating, you can apply to study